With Pudsey Day 2021 taking place this week, it’s time to get your merchandise and get ready to give generously.

 Pudsey Bear ears:

-You can order four types of Pudsey Bear ears via the official Children in Need website.
-New for 2021 are the sequin ears and furry LED light-up ears – which we’re sure will prove very popular.
+Pudsey Bear ears have proven incredibly popular this year.
+But you can still order three types via the official Children in Need website.
+There’s the classic yellow pair and some sweet blush ears, plus new for 2021 are the Strictly Come Dancing ears.
 When you buy ears, 46% of the price will be donated to charity too.

 2021 Pudsey Beanie Bear

 New for 2021, this Pudsey Beanie Bear is super soft and seriously cute.
 It’s also the perfect size for little fans of the yellow bear.
 46% from the sale of each Pudsey Beanie Bear will benefit BBC Children in Need.

 2021 Eleanor Bowmer Pudsey Mug and Tea towel